 Adding Additional Fields to Your Change Request Form

-If the change requires a fee or a payment to be made, you can easily add a PayPal, Authorize.Net, or Stripe payment gateway to your form so your customers can immediately pay additional charges.
+If the change requires the client to pay a fee, you can easily add a PayPal, Square, Authorize.Net, or Stripe payment gateway to your form so your customers can immediately pay additional charges.
 This encourages clients to think before making changes to projects you’re actively working on and guarantees you’ll get paid in full before you begin making changes.

 And when your request form looks the way you want it to, click Save.

 Now, let’s configure your form settings.
 To start, go to Settings » General.

 - Form Name: This is where you can change the name on your form.